Meal Kits in Halifax and the Maritimes

-Meal Kits in Nova Scotia, New Brunswick, Prince Edward Island (PEI), and Newfoundland, are bringing big-city convenience to all corners of Atlantic Canada.
+Meal kits in Nova Scotia, New Brunswick, Prince Edward Island (PEI), and Newfoundland are bringing big-city convenience to all corners of Atlantic Canada.

 While cities like Halifax, St. John’s, Moncton, Fredericton, Charlottetown, Saint John, and Cape Breton were not the starting point for any of Canada’s major meal kit companies, they are now fully served and have several different options when it comes to food subscription boxes.

-What’s In a Meal Kit?
+What Is a Meal Kit?

 When you subscribe to a meal kit delivery service in Canada, the following arrives at your door (or workplace, wherever you want it delivered):

 The precise boxes will vary based on the meal kit company that you decide to go with, as well as the plan you select.
 Our meal kit taste experiences have ranged from pretty good to excellent, with perhaps 1-in-50 coming in at “mediocre.”
 In over a year of subscribing to Hello Fresh, we can honestly say we have not had a “bad” meal—in other words, a meal that we didn’t finish or chose not to eat.
 We have had perhaps five to seven meals (out of 170+) that we wouldn’t order again, but were fine.
 The rest of our meals would have to be rated an 8-, 9-, or 10-out-of-10.

 All of that said, the most valuable thing that arrives in a box on my doorstep each week is the immediate answer to the never-ending quest of “What’s for dinner?”

 Global Canadian Meal Kit Companies Servicing Halifax and the Maritimes